Women in the

 iii. her own household slaves

-1. Islam women had important responsibilities to maintain order in society as well as the household.
+women had important responsibilities to maintain order in society as well

 i. bearing and raising children